WILLIAM NEWTON SURGERY & SPECIALTIES

 Offering comprehensive surgical care close to home, Drs.
 Bloedel & Morrissey are committed to providing local, expert general surgery care in addition to several specialty services.
 While some treatment plans or minor surgeries can be done in-office, larger surgeries will take place in the new H. L. Snyder Medical Foundation Surgery Center at William Newton Hospital.

 Make an Appointment

 Schedule your appointment for surgical consultation or osteopathic care today!
-Find contact info and clinic hours for all three of our physicians below.
+Find contact info and clinic hours for both of our physicians below.

 - Port-a-cath Insertion

 - Breast Biopsies

 - Lymph Node Biopsies

 - Lesion Removals (Office and OR)